Clayton Truck Accident Lawyer

 To recover damages in a Clayton truck crash lawsuit, a plaintiff must prove the truck driver negligently caused the crash.
 To establish negligence in a car wreck lawsuit, a plaintiff must prove the four elements of negligence:

 - Breach of the Duty of Care

-Duty and Breach of Care
+When is a Duty of Care Breached?